ft-Ali/so_long/README.md

             - Map

-  - [-] Parse the map
+  - [ ] Parse the map
-    - [ ] When parsing the map you can already check some errors, before even going further
+    - [x] When parsing the map you can already check some errors, before even going further
-    - [ ] Does the map file exist ?
+    - [x] Does the map file exist ?
-    - [ ] Is the map rectangular ?
+    - [x] Is the map rectangular ?
-      - [ ] All the lines should be the same length.
+      - [x] All the lines should be the same length.
-    - [ ] Is there something in the map file ?
+    - [x] Is there something in the map file ?
     - [ ] Is the map enclosed in walls ?
       - [ ] Check the first and last lines and columns, they should all be 1
     - [ ] Is there only one exit ?